convoo/roadmap/README.md

 # Convoo

-Convoo started out as a conversational application, after exploring a number of databases and frameworks we settled on Firebase and Polymer, as we explored Polymer a number of key web components for Convoo became evident.
-The plan is to build the web components we need and then wire them together to form a final Convoo application.
+[Convoo](https://convoo.me) is an initiative to make learning and sharing easier and more enjoyable than ever.
+After exploring a number of databases and frameworks we settled on Firebase and Polymer, as we explored Polymer a number of key web components for Convoo became evident.
+The plan is to build the web components we need and then wire them together in the future form a final Convoo application.
 This vision has evolved to create a collection of reusable web components that will allow developers to rapidly create real-time applications.

 As a result of building the first set of components we learned that to truly understand the requirements for each web component and to ensure they were interoperable we need to use them in real applications.
-This year we are going to create even more web components and launch a number of MVP's to showcase them working together.
+We are going to create even more web components and launch a number of MVP's to showcase them working together.

 Upgrading new and existing components to Polymer 2 is eagerly anticipated.